radiantearth/stac-spec/best-practices.md

 For data providers using STAC with requester pays buckets, there are two main recommendations:

-1) Put the STAC JSON in a separate bucket that is public for everyone, not requestor pays.
+1) Put the STAC JSON in a separate bucket that is public for everyone and **not** requestor pays.
 This enables the STAC metadata to be far more crawlable and searchable, but the cost of the egress of STAC files should be miniscule compared to that of the actual data.
 The STAC community can help you work with cloud providers for potential free hosting if you are doing open data as requestor pays and aren't able to pay the costs of a completely open STAC bucket, as they are most all supportive of